 Municipal Solid Waste Collection

 A New Approach to Municipal Solid Waste Collection

 The City of Temple Terrace has made the long overdue transition to a semi-automated system to collect residential trash.
 Under the previous system, garbage collection required our crews to empty a variety of trash cans and pick-up materials by hand, which was time consuming, labor intensive and potentially hazardous.
 In addition, residents provided their own trash receptacles or simply place refuse curbside, creating an unsightly and often unsanitary situation on our City streets.

 Our current fleet of trash trucks has been retrofitted with automatic tippers that will unload standard 95- or 65-gallon garbage carts into the vehicles.
 All residences serviced by the City received a cart free of charge.
-Each of these carts will be branded with the City’s name as well as a serial number that assigns it to a specific address.
+Each of these carts is branded with the City’s name as well as a serial number that assigns it to a specific address.
 These carts are City property and must remain at that address for the life of the cart.
 Residents who move out of Temple Terrace must leave their cart for the new homeowner or be assessed a $75 charge on their final utility bill.
 Carts that are damaged by normal wear and tear will be replaced by the City.

 Should a special occasion result in more waste than can be accommodated by the carts at an address, crews will accept bagged items placed adjacent to the cart on a very limited basis.
 If the amount of garbage generated by a household routinely exceeds the current capacity of the cart(s), the resident will be asked to purchase an additional cart or trash not contained in the cart will be left at the curb.
 You may request an additional 95- or 65-gallon cart by calling Public Works at 813.506.6560.
 A $75 charge for the second cart will be added to your utility bill upon delivery.
 (The additional cart belongs to the homeowner.)